smeshkov/gomock/README.md

         "write": {
           "json": {
             "name": "note",
-            "key": "/id", // path to a key inside the incoming request JSON from the client ("id" field in this case) "value": "." // path to a value inside the incoming request JSON from the client (root in this case) }
+            "key": "/id", // path to an entity's key inside the incoming request JSON from the client ("id" field in this case)
+            "value": "." // path to an entity's value inside the incoming request JSON from the client (root in this case) }
         }
       }